Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Background: Understanding Schemas

-While most early HCI research at Xerox PARC was decidedly cognitivist and often positivist, as outlined above, the anthropologist Lucy Suchman~\cite{suchman_plans_1987} departed toward a more interpretivist, social constructionist approach to the notoriously tricky case of photocopier interfaces -- a domain that remains peculiarly baffling to this day.
-Suchman examined users' interpretive tactics, and especially the breakdown of user understanding, as a result of highly contingent forms of reasoning on the fly.
-For Suchman, ``crucial processes are interactional and circumstantial, located in the relationships among actors and between actors and their embedding situations''~\cite{suchman_plans_1987}(p.
+While most early HCI research at Xerox PARC adopted a cognitivist and often positivist lens, as outlined above, the anthropologist Suchman \cite{suchman_plans_1987, suchman_human-machine_2007} departed toward a more interpretivist approach in her research at PARC on the notoriously tricky case of photocopier interfaces.
+Suchman examined users' interpretive tactics, and especially the breakdown of user understanding, as a result of highly contingent forms of reasoning on the fly while trying to follow instructions for navigating interfaces and other technical tasks.
+For Suchman, ``crucial processes are interactional and circumstantial, located in the relationships among actors and between actors and their embedding situations'' (2007, p.
 30).
+Here, Suchman departs from the positivist tradition exemplified by Simon and prevalent among other PARC researchers, finding that the schemas guiding understanding and action are highly personal and contextual\cite{suchman_TK_1993}.

-In short, Suchman's breakthrough rested on the sheer complexity of predicting the schema users would bring to the task due to highly individualized and situation-dependent factors.
-Suchman's work has become something of a classic in Science and Technology Studies (STS), an interdisciplinary field in which historians, sociologists, anthropologists, and philosophers examine the construction of facts and artifacts as consequences of human institutions, values, culture, and politics\cite{pinch_social_1984}.
-Suchman's ethnographic approach specifically draws on the feminist STS theorist Donna Harraway's notion of \textbf{situated knowledge}, in which all knowledge is seen as a reflection of the people and contexts that produce it\cite{haraway_situated_1988}.
-What emerges from the STS literature is a critical departure from positivist assumption that facts and artifacts are human-independent, instead emphasizing interpretive complexities that shape science and technology.
+Suchman's work has become something of a classic in the interpretivist domain of Science and Technology Studies (STS), an interdisciplinary field in which historians, sociologists, anthropologists, and philosophers examine the construction of facts and artifacts as consequences of human institutions, values, culture, and politics \cite{winner_TK_1980, pinch_social_1984, mackenzie_TK_1999}.
+Suchman's ethnographic work dovetails with the feminist STS theorist Harraway's \cite{haraway_situated_1988} influential account of \emph{situated knowledge}, which treats any claim to knowledge as a positional standpoint of the individual and their context.
+The STS literature marks a critical departure from the positivist assumption that knowledge can be treated as objective and human-independent, instead emphasizing interpretive complexities, contextual factors, and systems of domination that shape scientific knowledge and technological systems.